London Mule

 Ginger ale is a ginger-flavored soda and is much sweeter than ginger beer.
 However, you can make a mule with ginger ale if you prefer or don’t have ginger beer on hand.

+Lime juice adds brightness to this cocktail and pairs well with the botanicals in the gin.
 I always recommend fresh lime juice if you have it on hand, but feel free to use a good quality lime concentrate.
-I use one of these citrus squeezers to get the most juice out of my limes.
+I use a citrus squeezer to get the most juice out of my limes.

 You are also welcome to use lemon juice or grapefruit juice.